MohammadAhmadAlBourm/UrlShortener/README.md

 5. **Access the API**:

-   Navigate to `http://localhost:7017/swagger` for API documentation and interact with the endpoints.
+   Navigate to `http://localhost:7017/swagger` to explore the API documentation and test endpoints.

 ## Usage

-- Use the API endpoints documented in Swagger to shorten URLs and manage them in the database.
+- Interact with the API using the Swagger documentation to shorten URLs and manage them in the SQL Server database.

 ## Contributing

-Contributions are welcome!
-Please fork the repository and submit pull requests to suggest improvements or fix issues.
+We welcome contributions!
+Feel free to fork the repository and submit pull requests to improve the project or fix issues.

 ## Resources

-- [Carter GitHub Repository](https://github.com/CarterCommunity/Carter) for more details on Carter and its usage.
+- [Carter GitHub Repository](https://github.com/CarterCommunity/Carter) for detailed information on using the Carter library.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.
+For more details, see the [LICENSE](LICENSE) file.